This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Also add another piece of lava on the left hand side.

 We also add an additional detail, a small lava flow from the canal on the foreground towers.
 This can create a unique accent in our castle.

 Now add a soft red glow on the pillars/towers with the lava.
 First let's duplicate our castle layer and add a soft red hue to it using Curves and the settings as shown.

 After you've color corrected this layer, add a Layer Mask to it and Fill the mask with Black.

-Now we will create the glow from the lights of the town and the Castle itself.
-Duplicate the Castle again and using a Curves Tool, adjust the colors to match approximately the colors of the lighted windows.
+Now we will create the glow from the lights of the town and the castle itself.
+Duplicate the castle again and, using the Curves Tool, adjust the colors to match approximately the colors of the lighted windows.
 Settings shown below.